 An avid proponent of music education, Yvonne has taught private violin and viola for over 40 years.
 She has also been the viola coach for the Nova Scotia Youth Orchestra since the 1980s, and was the Managing Director of the NSYO for 10 years.

-This season is her fourth as Chair of the Symphony Nova Scotia Players’ Association, and as a member of the Finance Committee.
+This season is her fifth as Chair of the Symphony Nova Scotia Players’ Association, and as a member of the Finance Committee.

-She has been working as a professional and support volunteer at Hospice Halifax for two years.
+She has been working as a professional and support volunteer at Hospice Halifax for three years.

-In her free time, she enjoys sewing baby quilts, and spends an inordinate amount of time in her garden.
-She spent this past year of lockdowns watching too much British television.
+In her free time, she enjoys sewing baby quilts, spending time in her garden, and watching too much British television.